 Maybe you want to offer a relaxed performance and need help?
 Do you wonder what makes a performance sensory relaxed?
-Is a sensory-friendly performance and relaxed performance the same thing?
-What about an autism friendly performance?
+Alternatively, is a sensory-friendly performance and relaxed performance the same thing?
+What about an autism-friendly performance?
 Finally, what is a multi-sensory performance?

 As the word relaxed implies, the experience can be more casual, but overall more welcoming.
 Changes can occur in production, performance delivery and location set up.
-Not all relaxed performances offer a similar experience though.
-Because the changes that occur in production, the performance or at the location may be all vary for different performances and venues.
-Relaxed performances strive to offer an improved audience experience.
-If you want to attract more patrons to your performance, then offer a relaxed one.
+Nevertheless, not all relaxed performances offer a similar experience though.
+Because of the changes that occur in production, the performance or the location itself.
+A relaxed performance may vary from show to show.
+Moreover, a relaxed performance varies from venue to venue.

 You likely want to understand more about sensory overload and relaxed performances.

-It is important to know that different countries, states, provinces, or municipalities have different standards regarding accommodations for people with disabilities; you should consult them as well.
+It is important to know that different countries, states, provinces, or municipalities have different standards regarding accommodations for people with disabilities.
+To be clear, you should consult them as well!

 Relaxed performances are sought out by families with children because children are less able to handle sensory overload.

-Finally, each relaxed performance is unique to the performance itself, the production and the venue.
-Involve artists, performers, production staff and house staff in brainstorming how to deliver a relaxed performance.
-Then let patrons know what to expect.
+Each relaxed performance is unique to the performance itself, the production and the venue.
+Critically, involve artists, performers, production staff and house staff in brainstorming how to deliver a relaxed performance.
+Then, let patrons know what to expect.

 Christel Seeberger worked as an occupational therapist for more than 25 years helping people with sensory sensitivity who experience sensory overload.
 Christel has sensory sensitivity herself; she has hearing loss and wears hearing aids.
 She founded Sensory Friendly Solutions in 2016.
 Sensory Friendly Solutions brings together people around the world looking for sensory friendly living and businesses and organizations who offer sensory friendly experiences.